 The album did not really succeed in its first year of release, in 1987.
 It did not receive much airplay or exposure and even received harsh criticism from many critics.
 After a year of touring in bars and small clubs as band members scattered their "destruction" everywhere, it began to gain momentum, and apart from playing on various radio stations, MTV, which was popular at the time, gave it plenty of screen time.
 The singles: "Welcome to the Jungle", "Sweet Child O 'Mine" and "Paradise City" were anthems and were played frequently over the airwaves.

-This supergroup (there is no other way to call them) is made up of exceptional and talented musicians which are from out of space.
+This supergroup (there is no other way to call them) is made up of exceptional and talented musicians who are from out of space.
 Undoubtedly the total parts here are greater than the whole.
 This is no one-man show here (Axl will realize it later on his own), and no artist is more prominent here than the others.
 True, Axl Rose and Slash were the dominant ones, but with their ears on the ground, without a doubt, all of this would not have happened without the other members in the lineup Duff McKagan, Izzy Stradlin, and Steven Adler.

 Slash said that at the beginning, on one of the tour rounds, they were traveling in a van from Los Angeles to Seattle, and the van with all the equipment got stuck on the road.
 To get to the show, they hitchhiked along the way and eventually came up to the stage with rented gear for the show.
 This experience brought them very close together and made them a cohesive and connected group.